Utkarshn10/todos/README.md

 # todos

-A todo list app for your cli written in python.
+A todo list app for your terminal, written in python.

 ## Installation
 1. Fork and clone the repository in your local machine